Shop opening hours

 Bardolino Monastero di san Colombano

-Related Topics : Extra virgin olive oil ESVEAL© Bardolino - Monastery of San Colombano - Olive tree on Lake Garda - Fragments of the history of Garda lake extra virgin olive oil
+Related Topics : Olive harvest and new oil on Lake Garda - Monastery of San Colombano - Olive tree on Lake Garda - Fragments of the history of Garda lake extra virgin olive oil

 A group of parchments preserved in the State Archives of Turin speaks of a land complex that the monastery of San Colombano di Bobbio had on Lake Garda.
 There are about eighty papers covering the period between the middle of the 12th and the beginning of the 13th century.
 In the twelfth century the landed estate belonging to the church of San Colombano di Bardolino is the only large patrimonial nucleus in possession of the Abbey of Bobbio which is situated far from the area of the Ligurian-Piacentino Apennines.